Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 This cocktail bar is known for its creative, visually stunning drinks with unique glassware and over-the-top garnishes.

-The ambiance is cozy and stylish, and the drinks are definitely an experience like you’ve never seen before.
+The ambiance is very moody and stylish with a dark garden vibe, and the drinks are definitely an experience like you’ve never seen before.

 Performance at Palau de La Musica Catalana (Optional)

-If you want to add a bit more culture to your trip, consider catching a performance at the Palau de La Musica Catalana.
+If you want to skip drinks and add a bit more culture to your trip, consider catching a performance at the Palau de La Musica Catalana.

 This concert hall is a UNESCO World Heritage site and an architectural masterpiece–both the interior and exterior are absolutely stunning!